WyattGMadden/personal_website/content/authors/admin/_index.md

-I work as a statistician for Bozeman Disease Ecology Lab, where we study viral spillover from bats to susceptible populations.
+I am currently pursuing PhD in Biostatistics at Emory University.
+Previously I worked as a statistician for Bozeman Disease Ecology Lab, where we studied viral spillover from bats to susceptible populations.
 My research interests involve Bayesian statistics, with a focus on spatio-temporal data, machine learning, and data integration methods for viral surveillance.
-I also provide general data science support, through data visualization, SQL database design and management, and the building of web based applications.
+I also have experience providing general data science support, through data visualization, SQL database design and management, and the building of web based applications.